 The 5 Tools You Need To Work With Leather

-This guide will show you the top 5 most essential tools needed to start working with leather, no matter what type of leather craft you’re doing.
-As you evolve and define your work, you’ll find a need for other tools that do more specific tasks.
+This guide will show you the top 5 most essential tools needed to start working with leather, no matter what type of leather craft you’re learning.
+As you evolve and define your work, you’ll find more use for other tools that perform specific tasks.
 If you follow this guide to getting started, you’ll save yourself money by not purchasing tools you’ll never use.
 Plus, we’ll talk about some of the secondary tools used in the rewarding world of leather working.

 See my YouTube channel for helpful leather 'How To' videos!
 Learn how to apply studs, snaps and more!

 If you plan to work with leather, you MUST have a rawhide mallet.
 Many leather tools require a mallet.
 Punching holes, stamping leather, setting snaps, the list is endless.
 A medium weight mallet is a great place to start (10-12 ounce).

 You make a lot of holes working with leather.
 You’ll find there are generally two different sizes of hole punch sets(each set has about six different bits) The smaller set is the one you should get first.
 Don’t get a rotary punch set.

 Not made from bone anymore, if ever.
 A four-in-one plastic tool you must have.
 It burnishes edges, creases, folds, and slicks.
 Add finishing touches to your work.
 For about $3, bone folders provide an amazing amount of usefulness, and they’ll last forever.